 - You won’t risk losing customers because they won’t know the invoices have been financed unless you can’t make a payment.

 Invoice financing cons:

-This is usually used for short-term working capital, and it provides great flexibility and fairly easy payment terms.
-You can finance unexpected costs or improve your company’s cash flow, but you’ll need a good credit score and strong revenue to get approved.
+This is usually used for short-term working capital, and it provides excellent flexibility and fairly easy repayment terms.
+You can finance unexpected costs or improve your company’s cash flow, but you’ll need a good credit score and substantial revenue to get approved.

 Business lines of credit pros:

-- Usually no collateral or personal guarantees required.
+- Usually, no collateral or personal guarantees are required.

 - You can draw cash quickly, easily, and repeatedly.
 No need to keep going through a long process of applying for a loan every time.

 - You only need to pay back the money you withdrew, not the whole potential amount.